-It’s far more important to me that my actual customers get the amazing wedding photographs they're expecting, not a panel of judges!
+It’s far more important to me that my customers get the amazing wedding photographs they're expecting, and so my time goes into that process.

 I'm not taking anything away from the many award winning, top ten, UK or even world's best wedding photographers, there are some truly exceptional wedding photographers out there, it's just that entering these awards doesn't guarantee that my work will be promoted to the right people - something far more important to me than any perceived industry kudos.

 With competitions it's possible to get that one amazing but nevertheless lucky shot featured and be forever labelled an ‘award winning wedding photographer’.
-The problem is, good wedding photography relies on skill, understanding and consistency, not luck.
+The problem is, good wedding photography relies on skill, understanding and consistency, luck rarely comes into it.

 To develop the kind of depth, variety and consistency required to reliably produce great, professional photographs across a 8, 10 even 12 hour day takes many years and a huge amount of effort and investment.